lsst-dm/dm_dev_guide/services/lsst-login.rst

 Using the lsst-login Servers
 ############################

-The following login nodes are run by NCSA for access to select Rubin Observatory development resources:
+The following login nodes are run by NCSA for access to select Rubin Observatory development resources at NCSA:

 - ``lsst-login01.ncsa.illinois.edu``
 - ``lsst-login02.ncsa.illinois.edu``